UFO 50 - Every Game Played and Graded

 UFO 50's Fists of Hell (top) replaces River City Ransom's (second) bullies and thugs with zombies and freaks.
 It's not a bad idea, but it lacks the polish to truly trump the original classic.

 The game selection is eclectic, as seen with these strategy titles, Avianos and Devilition, top and middle respectively.
-On the other hand, certain genres--like the single-screen platformer and early arcade-style game (as seen here with Donkey Kong on the bottom)--receive only a cursory representation.
+On the other hand, certain genres--like the single-screen platformer and early arcade-style games (as seen here with Donkey Kong on the bottom)--receive only a cursory representation.

-UFO 50: Games 1-25
+UFO 50: Games 1-10

 Ninpek – An auto-scrolling platformer featuring a hop-happy ninja beset by a land of Yokai, Tsukumogami, and…bipedal pigs.
 It’s actually pretty fun, resembling Capcom’s SonSon and SNK’s Psycho Soldier in terms of gameplay; it’s also much shorter than its apparent inspirations, having to rely on a “second quest” of sorts to feel more like a complete game.
 In this sense, Ninpek barely overcomes the trappings of “minigame,” offering just enough length and variety to justify its inclusion within the greater fifty.
 But, for while it lasts, players are in for some harried, double-jumping fun as they fling shurikens and weave their ninja through the ever-approaching and encroaching valley of dangers.
 Just beware, platforms will continue to “slide” underneath the little ninja as the screen scrolls to the left.
 It’s a counterintuitive quirk that players will have to quickly learn lest they prefer death.